Who are we looking for?

 The University is a big institution with a central system which handles applications.
 So, once you press that button you will be asked to fill in a rather long form.
 Some of the information you are asked to provide will be already in your CV.
 Please persevere!
 The good news is that the system can keep your information for the next time you apply for a job at this University so at least you will not have to do it all again.

-All information is important of course, but the most important one is the field which requests you to put in any information in support of your application.
+All information is important of course, but the most important questions which we will use to provide an initial assessment of your application, are the assessment form questions.
+There are roughly 10 questions that will be presented to you one by one that ask you to give examples which demonstrate how you meet the bullet points in the person specification on the Job Advert.
 At this point we recommend using a text editor outside of the form and the actual Job Advert you are applying for.
-The Job Advert will have a list of requirements a successful applicant will need.
-Work that list into your application.
-Your application will be judged on how well you can convince us you meet those requirements.
+Your application will be judged initially on how well you can convince us you meet those requirements.

 Also read the Job Description (Further Particulars) and do not be afraid of the quantity of stuff you are meant to know or do.
 The Job Description contains a long list of tasks an employee might be required to do; nobody does everything.
 It is simply the legally-binding part of the job that has to be there.